azauditor/OracleAudit/README.md

 ## **Oracle - Users and Account Status**

-The following queries have been designed to **NOT** pull password hashes out of the DBS_USERS table.
-Due to differences between Oracle database versions please run the query that is appropriate to your environment.
+The following queries have been designed to **NOT** pull password hashes out of the DBA_USERS table.
+Due to differences in table structure between Oracle versions please run the query that is appropriate to your environment.

 ### ORACLE ***18***